DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

 In this example, the level of *logger* is set to *info*.
 By the way, we recommend you to not use this method for a basic use.

-Get the level attaching to a specific *Logging*
+Get the level attached to a specific *Logging*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can obviously get a level associate to a *Logging* via the *getLevel*
+We can obviously get a level associated to a *Logging* via the *getLevel*
 method.
 This method returns a string representing a level.
 Here is an
 example of use: